melvinzhang/garden/content/posts/using_a_personal_wiki_for_notes_and_todos.md

 note taking system should allow one to create hyperlinks between different notes and to easily search for specific pieces of information.

-{% img /images/2009/12/23/using-a-personal-wiki-for-notes-and-todos/11636311-media_httplh5ggphtcom_ggsum.jpg A screenshot of TiddlyWiki from WikiMatrix.org %}
+{{< figure src="/images/2009/12/23/using-a-personal-wiki-for-notes-and-todos/11636311-media_httplh5ggphtcom_ggsum.jpg" caption="A screenshot of TiddlyWiki from WikiMatrix.org" >}}

 My solution, as you might have guessed from the title, is to use a wiki engine.
 Unfortunately, most wiki software require a web server and database